pymupdf/PyMuPDF/docs/document.rst

       *(New in version 1.14.17)*

-      PDF only: Make a new copy (duplicate) of a page.
+      PDF only: Make a full copy (duplicate) of a page.

       :arg int pno: the page to be duplicated.
 Must be in range *0 <= pno < len(doc)*.